 If you ever need help with your solar installation, contact your solar installer first unless they've instructed you otherwise.
 Your contract should include information for the correct department to call for maintenance requests.
-If your installer has gone out of business or is unresponsive, you may need to find a qualified inspector to service your installation.
+If your installer has gone out of business or is unresponsive, you may need to find another qualified solar company to service your installation.
 One resource to use is the listing offered by the North American Board of Certified Energy Practitioners (NABCEP).
-It allows you to look up qualified solar installation professionals, including those with NABCEP's PV System Inspector (PVSI) certification, by state and certification type.
+It allows you to look up qualified solar installation professionals by state and certification type.
 If you're having trouble finding someone, let us know.
 We may be able to help.